 WordPress can also be a very affordable option for building a website, although it is a tad more work.
 WordPress’s form editor, which is used to customize themes and add content, has a small learning curve for those without prior experience with the CMS.
 Also, users must set up their web hosting separately.

-Below is an overview of the costs typically associated with using WordPress.
-This overview provides a cost estimate only.
-Exact pricing will vary based on the provider you choose.
+Below is an overview of the estimated costs typically associated with using WordPress:

 Cost of Building a Website With a Professional Web Designer

 If your time or technical abilities are severely limited, or you need a highly customized website beyond what a website builder or WordPress can support, your other option is hiring a professional web designer.